Serving Our Community

 See current and past Community Benefit Reports:

 The Health of our Community

-Middlesex Hospital is committed to providing the best health care possible to the people we serve.
+Middlesex Health is committed to providing the best health care possible to the people we serve.
 In order to do this, important health issues within the community need to be clearly assessed.
 Through this process, an institution learns what specific areas require the most urgent attention.
 From there, work can begin on improving the ways in which these priority health care needs are met.

 See current and past health assessments: